RoyDG/zoom/readme.md

 - done adding all options in the left hand side
 - Right hand side (chat) styling done
 - Bootstrap link and script added
+- added chat message on console by hitting enter key